School of Allied Health Professions Information

 Several programs offer students the opportunity to serve abroad.
 The School of Allied Health Professions is very active internationally in several countries.
 Students may also participate on SIMS sponsored mission trips with other Loma Linda University students from other schools or our annual SAHP multidisciplinary trip where students from various programs participate lending their skills and knowledge.

 - 2015 Institutional Data Statistics

 World Class Students

 Our students are as diverse as our programs.
-Our young adult students are coming to us once they complete their GE requirements, while others may be adult learners returning to advance their educational goals with many years of life and professional work experiences.
+Our young adult students are coming to us once they complete their general education requirements, while others may already be highly trained healthcare professionals returning to advance their educational goals.

 We accept students who are local in California, are from other states within the US, as well as international students from all over the world with students representing over 64 countries.
-Many of our International students return to their homeland with advanced knowledge and a prestigious higher educational degree within their chosen profession.
-We have offered some of our programs internationally sending our faculty to teach abroad as well.
+Many of our International students return to their homelands with advanced knowledge and a prestigious higher educational degree within their chosen profession.

 Loma Linda University accepts students from all religions and faiths.
 We have over 60 religions are represented.
 Students do not need to convert to the Seventh-day Adventist Church to attend our University but are encouraged to learn more about our beliefs through our weekly chapel services and religion courses offered as part of our programs.
-Our Students do attend weekly chapel services where all LLU students meet as a student body.
+Our students attend weekly chapel where all LLU students meet as a student body.
 Religious services are offered on Saturday on campus at our Loma Linda University church and at other local churches.